Arize-ai/phoenix/docs/api/session.md

 and copying and pasting the URL.

 Once a cluster or subset of your data is selected in the UI, it can be saved by clicking the "Export" button.
-You can then access your exported data in your notebook via the `exports` property on your `session` object, which returns a list of DataFrames containing each export.
+You can then access your exported data in your notebook via the `exports` property on your `session` object, which returns a list of dataframes containing each export.

 ```python
 session.exports
 ```

-Exported DataFrames are listed in chronological order.
+Exported dataframes are listed in chronological order.
 To access your most recent export, run

 ```python
 session.exports[-1]